dev-cycles/contextive/README.md

 ## Configuration & Usage

-See our [Usage Guide](https://docs.contextive.tech/ide/guides/usage/) for details on configuring Contextive, setting up your definitions file, and the various features and options available to you in defining your domain-specific terminology.
+See our [Usage Guide](https://docs.contextive.tech/ide/guides/usage/) for details on configuring Contextive, setting up your glossary file, and the various features and options available to you in defining your domain-specific terminology.

 ## Features